Edit this wiki page Follow

 Gameplay

-Gameplay may be roughly described as combat-intensive dungeon crawling with extremely deep weapon customization as its primary focus (with the occasional box puzzle).
-The game features an intimidating number of elemental affinities and weapon types, a largely mysterious weapon synthesis mechanic, and combat that focuses on chaining attacks together with rudimentary timing.
-As such it has been criticized for its convoluted nature, but adored by many for such deeply rewarding gameplay systems.
+Gameplay may be roughly described as combat-intensive dungeon crawling with deep weapon and armor customization as its primary focus (along with the occasional box puzzle and platforming sections).
+There are an intimidating number of elemental affinities and weapon types, a largely mysterious weapon synthesis mechanic, and combat that focuses on chaining attacks together with rudimentary timing.

 RISK Combat System